 - orange zest

 I hope you take the time to add my cranberry chutney to your holiday table this year.
-If you do, leave me a comment and let me know how you liked it!
+If you do, leave me a comment below and let me know how you liked it!

 Recipe updated from November 2015